Icons on websites - what do they do and how to choose the right ones?

-In our blog, we talk almost non-stop about the fact that the site should serve its users first.
+In our blog, we almost non-stop talking about the fact that the site should first of all serve its users.

-Yes, it's sometimes nice to use something innovative and different from others, but you should still keep in mind the audience of your content.
+Yes, sometimes it's nice to use something innovative and different, but you should still keep in mind the audience of your content.

-So use symbols that which are clear to everyone from the very beginning.
+Therefore, use symbols that are clear to everyone from the very beginning.

 3. Set a single style

-It is also important that the icons on a given site belong to the same "family".
-This is to ensure that the style is uniform and consistent.
+It is also important that the icons on this site belong to the same "family".
+This is done to ensure that the style is uniform and consistent.

 Let's take another look at Ionicons.
 This icon type has two sets inside.
 The first is inspired by iOS, while the second contains icons similar to those used in Material Design.